Hands joining together over a table symbolizing collective impact and collaboration

 2. Stakeholder Alignment

-When they do not, alignment erodes.
-Board members hear one story at quarterly meetings.
-Staff hear another in weekly team calls.
-Donors hear a third in the annual report.
 Each version is individually true.
-Together, they produce an organization where different stakeholders have fundamentally different understandings of what success looks like.
+Together, they produce an organization where stakeholders have fundamentally different understandings of what success means.

 3. Fundraising Infrastructure